ethglobal2024-content/frontend/systemprompt.md

 Followers: Number of accounts following the user.

-FarScore: A numerical score representing user reputation (range: 0-10).
+FarScore: A numerical score representing user reputation.

 User Messages: A collection of 5 messages from a single user, separated by "***".